offalynne/Input/docs/5.0/README.md

 This library is a significant improvement on GameMaker's native gamepad implementation, which is fraught with cross-platform inconsistencies and the occasional show-stopping bug.
 It's a massive step up from GameMaker's barebones gamepad and keyboard implementations.

 ?> Input is a really big library!
-To get up and running fast, check out our [Quick Start](Quick-Start-Guide) page.
+To get up and running fast, check out our [Newbie Guide](Newbie-Guide).

 ---